2-3 DAY SELF DRIVE TOUR OF THE GREAT OCEAN ROAD

 - A number of lookout points and parking areas provide views and beach access, some are suitable for long vehicles.

 - Kennett River and Koalas in the wild!
 The tiny community of Kennett River boasts possibly the best koala viewing in the area.
 Turn right towards the shop and then left up Grey River Road.
-Koalas can be anywhere here and it is a good spot for seeing the colourful King Parrots and Crimson Rosellas.
+Koalas can be anywhere here and it is a good spot for seeing the colorful King Parrots and Crimson Rosellas.
 Drive a couple of km’s up the road to escape the crowds perhaps and look for koalas.
 Further up is the Grey River Reserve, a pretty picnic area and well known for viewing glow worms after dark.

 - Some good accommodation options are in the area, for anyone wanting to stop over and maybe see the glow worms.